denten-papers/xp-routledge/proposal.md

 I estimate chapters of 10,000 words in length, which in combination with the appendices will put the manuscript at roughly 80,000 words.
 The book will have 6--12 line drawings (figures and tables).
-I plan on having a draft of the manuscript ready by February 1, 2016.
+I plan on having a draft of the manuscript ready by April 1, 2016.